silnrsi/pysilfont/docs/scripts.md

 Note that the Graphite workflow extracts glyph order from the ttf file, but `psfcheckclassorders` gets it from `glyphdata` argument; there is, therefore, an assumption that the glyph order indicated in `glyphdata` actually matches that in the ttf file.

 `psfcheckclassorders` will also issue warning a warning message if there are glyphs named in the `classes` file which are not included in the `glyphdata` file.
-While this is [intentionally] not an error for either Graphite or OpenType (relavent tools simply ignore such missing glyphs), it may be helpful in catching typos that result in class miss-alignment and therefore bugs.
+While this is [intentionally] not an error for either Graphite or OpenType (relevant tools simply ignore such missing glyphs), it may be helpful in catching typos that result in class miss-alignment and therefore bugs.
 By default warning messages are sent to the log file;
 use `-p scrlevel=W` to also route them to the terminal.

 ---